NikitaKroshko/Ruby-Blog/README.md

   Having postgress and using macos if you are using the zsh commands.

 - How to run the test suite
+  rails s in one window
+  bundle exec guard in another window and run postgress db if it is not currently running

 - Services (job queues, cache servers, search engines, etc.)